J-Katzen/greenieminer/miners/eth/Readme!!!.txt

 	This option works only if miner manages cooling, i.e. when "-tt" option is used to specify target temperature.
 Default value is "100".
 	Note: for NVIDIA cards this option is not supported.

+-fanmin	set minimal fan speed, in percents, for example, "-fanmin 50" will set minimal fans speed to 50%.
+You can also specify values for every card, for example "-fanmin 50,60,70".
+	This option works only if miner manages cooling, i.e. when "-tt" option is used to specify target temperature.
+Default value is "0".
+	Note: for NVIDIA cards this option is not supported.

 -cclock	set target GPU core clock speed, in MHz.
 If not specified or zero, miner will not change current clock speed.
 You can also specify values for every card, for example "-cclock 1000,1050,1100,0".
 	Unfortunately, AMD blocked underclocking for some reason, you can overclock only.
 	Note: for NVIDIA cards this option is not supported.